Family Connections Leaders Training

-- Mental health professional OR Carer-peers i.e. partners, parents, adult family members or friends of person with borderline personality disorder/emotion dysregulation
+- Mental health professional OR Carer-peer i.e. partners, parents, adult family members or friends of person with borderline personality disorder/emotion dysregulation

 - Participants must attend in pairs OR agree to be paired for the first round of co-facilitating the Family Connections program

-- Carer-peers who attend will be paired with a mental health professional prior to the training
+- Carer-peers who attend will be paired with a mental health professional prior or during the training

 - Participants will go on to facilitate a free Family Connections program within three months of completing the training

-- Carer Peers: please advise your relationship with the person with BPD (eg. parent, partner, adult child etc) **Carer Peers are required to complete the 12 week Family Connections program prior to engaging in the Leader training.
+**Carer Peers are required to complete the 12 week Family Connections program prior to engaging in the Leader training

 Once your registration has been approved via email correspondence please proceed to payment.